AllenNeuralDynamics/aind-data-schema/docs/source/quality_control.md

 id = response[0]["_id"]
 ```

-We'll post documentation on how to append `QCEvaluations` to pre-existing quality_control.json files, via DocDB using the `aind-data-access-api`, in the future.
+We'll post documentation on how to append `QCEvaluations` via DocDB using the `aind-data-access-api`, in the future.

 **References**

 In the alternate workflow you won't generate a data asset.
 This means you need to upload your figures to an external server.
 We use `kachery-cloud` for this purpose. `pip install kachery-cloud`

-When running in a Code Ocean capsule you will need kachery credentials.
-You can temporarily attach personal credentials by running `kachery-cloud-init` in a terminal and logging into Github or using a personal access token.
+When running in a Code Ocean capsule you will need kachery-cloud credentials.
+You can temporarily attach personal credentials by running `kachery-cloud-init` in a terminal in your capsule and logging into Github (or using a personal access token).
 For pipeline runs you need to ask Dan to attach the AIND credentials to your capsule.
 Once you have credentials:

 ```{python}
 import kachery_cloud as kcl